Speaking of HealthStressed out kids? Signs and strategiesOctober 19, 2021

-An infographic from OB-GYN outlines popular birth control methods to help you determine what best fits your pregnancy prevention goals and your options for accomplishing them.
+Our OB-GYN specialists outline popular birth control methods to help you determine what best fits your pregnancy prevention goals and your options for accomplishing them:

 For predictable bleeding, choose an estrogen/progesterone combination available as an oral pill, patch or vaginal ring.
 Doses must be taken daily, weekly or monthly.
 Missing a dose increases pregnancy risk.

 Choose a progesterone-only option for light or no bleeding and less frequent administration.
 These are available as an injection, implant or IUD, lasting from three months up to five years.
 There is a chance for break-through bleeding with these options.